modded-soldier-9/keydrain/.github/profile/README.md

-# 🔐 Educational Malware Builder
+# 🔐 KeyDrain - Educational Malware Builder

 > **⚠️ DISCLAIMER: This tool is for EDUCATIONAL PURPOSES ONLY.
 Use only in isolated lab environments for learning about cybersecurity, penetration testing, and malware analysis.**